tenglab/DASE/README.md

 Please follow the steps below to install DASE in R. Dependency packages noted in the [DESCRIPTION](https://github.com/tenglab/DASE/blob/master/DESCRIPTION) file are required to ensure successful installation.
+These packages can be found from CRAN or Bioconductor repositories.
 In addition, R package *devtools* is required to start the installation.

 ```R
 # Install DASE